Hannah-Sten/TeXiFy-IDEA/CONTRIBUTING.md

 This prevents your changes to be rejected in a later stage.

-Have a look at the [wiki](https://github.com/Hannah-Sten/TeXiFy-IDEA/wiki/Contributing-to-TeXiFy#building-from-source) to see how you can setup local development and build from source and the [helpful resources](#helpful-resources).
+Have a look at the [contributing documentation](https://hannah-sten.github.io/TeXiFy-IDEA/contributing-to-the-source-code.html) to see how you can setup local development and build from source, and the [helpful resources](#helpful-resources).

 At any point, feel free to ask for help!
 Everyone is a beginner at first, and we will try to help you on your way as good as we can.